ntnu-ai-lab/tdt4173-2021-task-1/README.md

 ### Submission and Evaluation
 - Submit your report and code to Blackboard.
-The code can be submitted as a zip-file with your report, or by linking to your own version/fork of this github repository.
-  - If zip: Make sure you only submit (your modified versions of) the files currently present in this repository (i.e. no pip packages etc.)
+  - The code should be a zip file and only contain (your modified versions of) the files currently present in this repository (i.e. no pip packages etc.).
-  - If git: Make sure your repository is public and provide a link to it at the top of your report.
 - The deadline for submission is September 17th.
 - Your submission is evaluated on a pass/fail basis, but passing it is a requirement for passing the course.